WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Accessing the global state**

-    As shown, in the HTML, you can access the global state values directly by referencing `state` in the directive values:
+    In the HTML markup, you can access the global state values directly by referencing `state` in the directive attribute values:

     ```html
     <div data-wp-bind--hidden="!state.show">